carloct/devlog/content/blog/laravel-on-docker.md

     volumes:
         data:

 Run `docker-compose up` and the images will be downloaded/built and the containers will be started.
-You can access it via `laravel.dev` in your browser.
+You can access it via `laravel.local` in your browser.

 Now your app lives within a container, in particular, the php process will have access to the database via the `db` link, this is something to keep in mind when running migrations since the `.env` file will need to have the correct database host